Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

 <a name="establish_connection"></a>
 ## Manipulate state and establish connection

-You can change state of the webrtc.
-If you are ready for media sources that need to be sent to a remote peer, you can start the webrtc.
-Once you get the state of negotiation, you can utilize functions to create an offer or answer description, to set a local or remote description, and to add ICE candidates from the remote peer.
-Finally, you can get the playing state of the handle as well as a connection between peers is established.
+You can change the state of the WebRTC.
+If you are ready for media sources that need to be sent to a remote peer, you can start the WebRTC.
+Once you get the state of negotiation, you can utilize functions to create an offer or answer the description, to set a local or remote description, and to add ICE candidates from the remote peer.
+Finally, you can get the playing state of the handle, as well as a connection between peers is established.

 1. To change SDP BUNDLE policy, use `BundlePolicy` property before calling `Start()` or `StartAsync()`: